mdditt2000/kubernetes-1-19/cis 2.8/multi-deployment/README.md

 Demo on YouTube [video]()

-This user-guide demonstrates an application having a Wide IP's HOST name **cafe.example.com**  which answers using round-robin for the OpenShift or Kubernetes environments.
+This user-guide demonstrates an application having a Wide IP's HOST name **cafe.example.com**  which answers using **round-robin** for the OpenShift or Kubernetes environments.
 DNS has no layer seven path awareness and therefore DNS monitors are required to determine the health of the applications **/coffee** and **/tea**.
-Each ExternalDNS CRD would specify the DNS monitors on BIG-IP.
+Each ExternalDNS CRD specifies the DNS monitors on BIG-IP.
 Recommended to work with your F5 Solution Architect to discuss DNS monitoring and scaling.
-If a monitor detects the http status failure, the Wide IP is removed from DNS query.
+If a monitor detects the http status failure, the Wide IP is removed from the DNS query.

 ### Environment parameters